 Pre-Tax Super Deduction of R&D Expenses in China – An Explainer

-China’s tax authorities recently announced that the preferential policy of pre-tax super deduction of R&D expenses (“super deduction”) would become a permanent policy for all eligible companies.
-In order to assist companies with applying for this policy, China’s State Tax Administration (STA) has released a series of explainers for its implementation in 2023 in the months since the announcement.
+China’s tax authorities have announced that the preferential policy of pre-tax super deduction of R&D expenses (“super deduction”) would become a permanent policy for all eligible companies.
+In order to assist companies with applying for this policy, China’s State Tax Administration (STA) has released a series of explainers for its implementation in the months since the announcement.

 The preferential tax policy aims to encourage companies to increase their R&D investments and support scientific and technological innovation and form part of China’s wider efforts to foster sci-tech development through various support policies and tax incentives.
 Note that the super deduction policy is not available to companies operating in industries on the negative list.